 Web Talks and Zoom Recording

-The Wilmette Institute’s Web Talks program has grown significantly, so we already have Talks scheduled for practically every other weekend in 2018.
+The Wilmette Institute’s Web Talks program continues to grow.
 All web talks are recorded, and can be accessed at this Web Talks playlist on YouTube.
 We have also acquired a Zoom subscription.
 Many of you will be familiar with Zoom’s online meeting service.
 It is easy to use, and all faculty members can get access to the Wilmette Institute’s Zoom account to host and record meetings (for faculty and/or learners), and to record video lectures and course introductions to be posted in Moodle.

 Simply email firstname.lastname@example.org for the Zoom password.
 Here’s a brief tutorial from Zoom on how to do the recording.
-If you need additional support, email Niki Daniels at firstname.lastname@example.org.
-We will also provide instructions for uploading your videos to the Wilmette Institute Google Suite.
+If you need additional support, email the Registrar at email@example.com, or schedule an appointment with her using the Office Hours/Calendly app).